theamanali/calculator/README.md

 #### To fix:
 - Digit button only allows for one digit for all operations until page is refreshed
+- Operator buttons can be used before any numbers are in the display

 ## 🛠️ Installation